jayakrishnang/AuctionManager-Sample-Bidding-App/README.md

 This is a sample bidding application built for conducting online auctions running on Rails 5.1.

-The application was successfully used to host the Ruby Cricket League 2017 Auction.
+The application was successfully used to host the Ruby Cricket League 2017 Auction and Ruby Carroms League Auction.

 Have a look!
 Good day!